rossillingworth/tesb-rt-se/examples/cxf/jaxrs-oauth2/sso-saml/README.txt

 Please see idp/shibboleth/README.txt on how to install and run Shibboleth IDP.
 Alternative IDP providers can be installed if preferred.

+If Shibboleth is used and has already been set-up, do
+     start Kerberos server (assuming Kerberos is used, see idp/shibboleth/README.txt) cd ${tomcat.home}
+     bin/catalina.sh run

 Running the client
 ---------------------------------------